Harry Rée

 Rée wrote a biography of the educator and creator of Village Colleges, Henry Morris titled Educator Extraordinary: The Life and Achievements of Henry Morris (Longman, 1973), and produced a compilation of Morris' talks and articles titled The Henry Morris Collection (Cambridge University Press, 1984).
 He also wrote The Three Peaks of Yorkshire a walking guide.
 He died in 1991.

+Collections

+In 1992 Rée's family donated his archive to the Institute of Education, University College London.
+The collection includes correspondence, details of talks and lectures given, and papers relating to Rée's research into Henry Morris.